sepandhaghighi/pyrgg/README.md

 ## Application
-Generate input file for parallel sparse graph applications benchmark like :
+This software can be used for generation of input files in parallel sparse graph applications benchmark like :

 - [Medusa](https://github.com/JianlongZhong/Medusa "Medusa")